dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 .. tip::

-   The time propagation can be in the same manner from the restart file:
+   The time propagation can be continued in the same manner from the restart file:

    .. literalinclude:: lcaotddft_Na8/tdc.py